tiayyba/CYT180_Lab7/index.md

 ----
 ## Section 6: Visualize Target Variable Distribution
 Before training any machine-learning model, it is important to understand how balanced or imbalanced the target variable is.
 Class distribution affects model performance, fairness, and evaluation metrics.
-Many algorithms assume roughly balanced classes, and if one class is significantly underrepresented, the model may learn to favor the majority class.
+Many algorithms assume roughly balance classes, and if one class is significantly underrepresented, the model may learn to favor the majority class.
 This section visualizes the frequency of each class in the dataset to inform decisions about resampling or using class‑balanced algorithms later.

 ```python
 import matplotlib.pyplot as plt